 2014 – today

 The logo’s color scheme employs contrasting tones, emphasizing its distinctiveness.
-The duality of color and the presence of a frame and background underscores the identity’s uniqueness, making it a memorable and enduring symbol.
+The duality of color and the presence of a frame and background underscore the identity’s uniqueness, making it a memorable and enduring symbol.
 With its absolute clarity and complexity, this modern version resonates with multiple generations due to its familiar yet refreshed design.